fixie/fixie.github.io/docs/skipping-tests.md

 }
 {% endhighlight %}

 Defining multiple skip rules with these `Func`-accepting overloads can make a convention class hard to read.
-The `Skip(...)` method has overloads which allow you to specify custom SkipBehavior classes, each of which defines the skip predicate and skip reason generaton as normal methods intead of `Func`s.
+The `Skip(...)` method has overloads which allow you to specify custom `SkipBehavior` classes, each of which defines the skip predicate and skip reason generator as normal methods intead of `Func`s.
 We separate concerns and keep our convention class easier to read at a glance:

 {% highlight csharp %}
 [AttributeUsage(AttributeTargets.Method, Inherited = false, AllowMultiple = false)]